holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 ## Novelty Characterization

-At the end of each episode (train and test), the agent provides a novelty characterization. for the episode, which includes: a list of novelty levels [0, 8] and their probabilities [0.0, 0.1], an entity characterization string, an attribute characterization string,
+At the end of each episode (train and test), the agent provides a novelty characterization, which includes: a list of novelty levels [0, 8] and their probabilities [0.0, 0.1], an entity characterization string, an attribute characterization string,